MainulDip/iOS-study/SwiftLanguageTour/oop-swift.md

 ### Setter, Getter, willset and didset:
 * get/set (getter/setter):
-* set implicit param:
+* set implicit param: set { backingField = newValue} || set (value) { backingField = value }
-* willset and didset method to run before and after setting new values to class properties.
+* willset and didset methods to run before and after setting new values to class properties.
+These will not work togather with get/set

 ### Structures: